Water supply and sanitation in India: Institutions

 The current system of financing water supply and sanitation is fragmented through a number of different national and state programmes.
 This results in simultaneous implementation with different and conflicting rules in neighbouring areas.
 For example, in rural areas different programmes undermine each other, adversely affecting demand driven approaches requiring cost sharing by users.

 State budgets the major source of financing for water supply and sanitation.
 State Financing Corporations (SFC) play an important role in making recommendations regarding the allocation of state tax revenues between states and municipalities, criteria for grants, and measures to improve the financial position of municipalities.
 According to the Planning Commission, SFCs are in some cases not sufficiently transparent and/or competent, have high transactions costs, and their recommendations are sometimes not being implemented.
 An important source of financing are loans from Housing and Urban Development Corporation Ltd (HUDCO), a Central government financial undertaking.
 HUDCO loans to municipal corporations need to be guaranteed by state governments.
 HUDCO also on-lends loans from foreign aid, including Japanese aid, to states.
 The Jawaharlal Nehru National Urban Renewal Mission (2005–2014) played an important role in financing urban water supply and sanitation through central government grants.
 However, its grants were limited to the 35 largest cities in the country and 28 other selected cities, so that most cities with less than 1 million inhabitants were not eligible to receive grants from this mission.
 It was replaced by the Atal Mission for Rejuvenation and Urban Transformation (AMRUT), the new government's flagship programme for urban development.

 In addition, in 2014 the new government announced its high-profile Swachh Bharat Abhiyan (Clean India Mission) that aims at eradicating open defecation by 2019, covering 4,041 cities and towns.
 The programme has received funding and technical support from the World Bank, corporations and state governments under the Sarva Shiksha Abhiyan and Rashtriya Madhyamik Shiksha Abhiyan schemes.
-Swachh Bharat Abhiyan is expected to cost over ₹620 billion.
-An amount of ₹90 billion was allocated for the mission in 2016 Union budget of India.
+Swachh Bharat Abhiyan is expected to cost over ₹620 billion (US$7.3 billion).
+An amount of ₹90 billion (US$1.1 billion) was allocated for the mission in 2016 Union budget of India.
 In 2015 the government introduced a 0.5% service tax on air travel, telephony, eating out and banking to finance the Clean India Campaign.
 A budget tracking study revealed that the shift of policy focus from water to sanitation as part of the Clean India Campaign has resulted in a cut in government spending on rural water supply.
 A Parliamentary Standing Committee report found that the government would be unable to achieve its 2017 target of providing 50% rural households with piped water.